awsdocs/aws-pricing-calculator-user-guide/doc_source/advanced-estimate.md

 For a three\-year partial\-upfront term, you agree to purchase an RI for a three\-year period\.
 There is an upfront fee, but you also pay a monthly fee\.
 This means that the upfront cost is higher than if you had a no\-upfront term, but the monthly cost is lower, and you pay an overall lower price than for a no\-upfront RI\.
 For a Convertible RI, you can change the instance families, operating systems, or tenancies of your Convertible RIs over the course of your RI term\.

 **3 YR Full Upfront \- Convertible Reserved Instances**
-For a three\-year no\-upfront term, you agree to purchase an RI for a three\-year period\.
+For a three\-year full\-upfront term, you agree to purchase an RI for a three\-year period\.
 There is no monthly fee—you pay the entire cost when you purchase the RI\.
 For a Convertible RI, you can change the instance families, operating systems, or tenancies of your Convertible RIs over the course of your RI term\.

 ## Data Transfer<a name="ec2-advanced-data-transfer"></a>